krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/course/Chapter 8/note.md

 ### Why we can pass res to `for await (const chunk of res)`?

 Because `res` object is an async iterable.
-This allows us to grad each chunk from the upstream services response, convert it to a string and then uppercase it.
+This allows us to grab each chunk from the upstream services response, convert it to a string and then uppercase it.

 So there are 2 things accept iterable.